Making Connections: Implementation and Integration

 - Advocacy (AV): Students will demonstrate the ability to advocate for personal, family, and community health.

 To build further upon the National Health Education Standards, standards have been set for the teaching of sex education.
-Developed in 2012, the goal of the National Sexuality Education Standards is to “provide clear, consistent and straightforward guidance on the essential minimum, core content for sexuality education that is developmentally and age-appropriate for students in grades k-12.”
-Puberty: The Wonder Years 2015 used these standards as a guide for this version, and addresses as many of the standards as feasible in the three-grade span of lessons.
-Read “National Sexuality Education Standards Addressed by PWY 4 5, 6” to learn more.
+Developed in 2012 and updated in 2020, the goal of the National Sex Education Standards is to “provide clear, consistent and straightforward guidance on the essential minimum, core content for sexuality education that is developmentally and age-appropriate for students in grades k-12.”
+Puberty: The Wonder Years 2015 used the 2012 standards as a guide and addresses as many of the standards as feasible in the three-grade span of lessons.
+Read “National Sexuality Education Standards (2012) Addressed by PWY 4 5, 6” to learn more.
+The National Sexuality Education Standards have been revised in 2020.

 The United States Department of Education encourages each state and community to set academic standards for students to improve student performance.
 Standards define what students should know and be able to do at specific points in their schooling.